Winwick rail crash: Sequence of events

 Shortly after 9pm a local train from Warrington, destined for Wigan and drawn by 2-4-2 tank engine No. 6632, entered the section.
 It was due to be turned off onto the Earlestown branch line, but Signalman Bloor at the Winwick Junction signal box was already busy with no fewer than seven other trains, and probably engaged on the telephone to Warrington, discussing a necessary change to the running order to cater for an express freight train carrying perishable goods (fish).
 The local train therefore came to a halt at the Winwick Junction home signals, and Fireman Hayes left the train to walk to the signal box 172 yd away to carry out Rule 55, by which he was to remind the signalman of the train's presence and ensure that it was protected.

 Before Hayes could reach the signal box, the signalman at Winwick Quay to the south rang Call attention for an express train from Euston to Blackpool.
 As the regulations did not permit him to send the Is Line Clear? bell signal until he had received Train Out of Section for the local train, he intended to send the bell signal Shunt engine for following train to pass upon acknowledgment of Call attention, i.e. he expected Bloor to switch the local train temporarily to another running line and halt it while the express passed.
 However, Bloor forgot that the local train was standing at his signals, and thought that he had failed to clear his block instruments after a preceding train.
 He gave the reply, Train out of section and cleared his signals.

 The booking lad, E. Derbyshire, who was supposed to alert him to the position of the train, failed to do so.
 He too had been distracted by a telephone call about a weekly timetable change, and on hearing Bloor exclaim "Good Heavens!
 I haven't given the 2-1 [i.e. the train out of section call] here yet", he assumed that he himself had missed the passage of the local train.
 Instead of prompting Bloor that the train register entries for the local train were incomplete, which might have alerted Bloor in time to avert the collision, he used guesswork to fill in the register, indicating the local train was out of the section.

 When the Winwick Junction home signals cleared, Driver Hope of the local began moving forward slowly to pick up the fireman, but was struck by the express, drawn by LNWR Prince of Wales Class No. 25648, running at high speed.
-Even though the coaches of the local train were modern steel rolling stock, three of them were badly telescoped.
+The rearmost coach of the local train was demolished and first two of the express train were badly telescoped.
 The guard and five passengers in the local train, and three passengers in the express train were killed.
 Two passengers (it is not known from which train) later died in hospital.